RaksaOC/Learning-Management-System/shared/lib/openjfx-23.0.2_windows-x64_bin-sdk/javafx-sdk-23.0.2/legal/javafx.web/icu_web.md

  #  disclaimer in the documentation and/or other materials provided
  #  with the distribution.
  #
- #    Neither the name Myanmar Karen Word Lists, nor the names of its
+ #    Neither the nameText Myanmar Karen Word Lists, nor the names of its
  #    contributors may be used to endorse or promote products derived
  #    from this software without specific prior written permission.
  #